builderscon/builderscon/HOWTO-Media.md

 * Talk videos SHOULD be released, provided that you can get consent from your speakers.
 * Videos released afterwards is preferred over live streaming if you can only offer one or the other.
 * Videos SHOULD be released publicly.
+* Talk videos, if public, MUST show proper usage rights: distribution, commercial/non-commercial, etc.

+### Video Transcripts and Translations

+TODO: Need a proper how-to on ways to provide translations

+Videos SHOULD have transcripts, and possibly translations.
+The master transcript MUST be in English -- therefore, if a talk is given in a language X, a transcript for that language AND a transcript for English must be created.
+After than, translations can be created for other languages in an as-needed basis.